 I had a pretty heavy dose with my first and was labeled with "failure to progress" so I was given Pitocin to speed things along.
 I felt nothing and was exhausted after laboring for 24 hours.
-She was born vaginally and was quickly taken away for 4 hours but I was too tired to care and fell asleep.
+She was born vaginally and was quickly taken away for 4 hours, but I was too tired to care and fell asleep.
 I never felt that high that keeps you alert and in love.
-Bonding and nursing was never easy with her.
-I had no good coping skills so it was easy to just get an epidural even though it was never the plan during pregnancy.
+Bonding and nursing were never easy with her.
+I had no good coping skills, so it was easy to just get an epidural even though it was never the plan during pregnancy.

 My second was also planned to be epidural-free but I got one after feeling the uncontrollable urge to push when I wasn't fully dilated.
 The epidural helped my body rest and progress.
 When pushing came around, I was able to feel my contractions and push when my body wanted to.
 It was just the right dose of relief.
 I bonded with my baby immediately and felt much better about nursing and being a mom.

-Was the mother/baby connection due to heavy epidural vs. light epidural or 1st time vs. 2nd time mom?
+Was the mother/baby connection due to heavy epidural vs. light epidural or 1st time vs. 2nd-time mom?
 I don't really know.
-And I'm definitely the last person to judge someone for getting an epidural, but I cannot ignore the tragic stories most moms describe when talking about their epidural experiences.
+I'm definitely the last person to judge someone for getting an epidural, but I cannot ignore the tragic stories most moms describe when talking about their epidural experiences.
 I also can't tell you how many times I've talked to people who want an epidural, yet have no idea what it entails.